 If you triple the rice, then triple the volume of water.

-This amount of water solely depends on your cooking equipment and will always be the same volume, regardless how many batches you decide to cook.
+This amount of water depends on your cooking equipment and will always be the same volume, regardless how many batches you decide to cook.

 Cook first 1 cup of rice with 1 cup of water.